PenguinsAreSuperCool/MacroAnalysis/README.md

 ### Video Demo: https://youtu.be/QDYxbKutPuQ
 ### Description:

-**MacroAnalysis** is a CS50 final project designed to allow users to easily see and compare almost every major macroeconomic indicator for nearly every country in the world.
+Created in 2025 by Leonardo Lupchinski, **MacroAnalysis** started as a CS50 final project designed to allow users to easily see and compare almost every major macroeconomic indicator for nearly every country in the world.
+With time, it has evolved into a powerful tool for economic analysis, allowing users to visualize, compare, and **understand economic data easily**.
-All data is directly from the **World Bank**.
-Forecasts are from the **IMF**.

 ## Key Features